abby-stitch/CBT_TRA/README.md

 - **Session archive**: completed, stopped, and in-progress sessions are listed locally.
 - **Resume support**: in-progress sessions can be resumed later.
 - **Report generation**: completed sessions can generate single-session or multi-session reports.
+- **Distortion overview**: the Reports page shows recorded cognitive distortions ranked by frequency.
 - **Saved reports**: saved reports can be reopened without calling the LLM again.
 - **Model settings**: switch between Ollama and API mode from the UI.
 - **Personal context**: optional user-provided background can be included in new sessions and report summaries.
+- **Distortion guide**: cognitive distortion definitions are available from the top-left book icon and inside Step 4.

 ## Running with an API